Office at Night: Inspiration and creation

 In late December 1939 and early January 1940, Edward Hopper went through a creative dry spell.
-During this time, according to entries in the diary kept by his wife Josephine ('Jo'), he occupied himself by reading a book by the French poet and essayist, Paul Valéry.
+During this time, according to entries in the diary kept by his wife Josephine ("Jo"), he occupied himself by reading a book by the French poet and essayist, Paul Valéry.

 On January 25, at Jo's insistence, Edward and Jo attended an exhibition of Italian masters at the Museum of Modern Art.
-Jo’s diary records that their attention was drawn, in particular, to Botticelli's The Birth of Venus, which she had seen before their marriage at its home in the Uffizi.
+Jo's diary records that their attention was drawn, in particular, to Botticelli's 15th century The Birth of Venus, which she had seen before their marriage at its home in the Uffizi.
 Edward had, before this time, only ever seen photographs of the painting.
 She enthused about the painting, while Edward dismissed it as "only another pretty girl picture"—a dismissive characterization that causes his biographer, Gail Levin, to conclude that this comment betrayed "some deeper stir."

 The next evening, Edward declared (as Levin puts it) "that he needed to go out to 'meditate' a new picture".
 His journey around town seems to have included a trip on the elevated train.
 A day after this, on January 27, he made another trip, to purchase canvas, indicating that he had conceived his new painting and would soon be ready to begin.
 Jo's diary for this date notes that "he has a black and white drawing of a man at a desk in an office & a girl to left side of room & an effect of lighting."